-Freelancers' Questions: How to invoice a client overseas?
+Freelancers' Questions: How to invoice clients overseas?

-Expert’s Answer: Presuming you do not already have a contract in place, the first action you should take is to create a written contract between you and your customer.
-The contract should include terms and conditions that set out how you will conduct business with the customer.
-The terms and conditions should make it clear when payment is due and the consequences of failing to make payment.
+Expert’s Answer: We will assume that there is not a contract already in place between yourself and your client.
+The first thing you will need to do is have a written contract signed by yourself and your client.
+The contract will need to include the terms and conditions that set out and clearly highlight how you will the project will be carried out for your client.
+The terms and conditions mentioned in the contract need to make it clear when payment is due and what the consequences will be if there is a failure when it comes to making the payment.

-- Payment 30 days from invoice
+- Payment to be made with the 30 days from when the invoice is issued.

 1st February 2012